Glen Lyn, Virginia

-Glen Lyn is a town in Giles County, Virginia, United States, at the confluence of the East and New rivers.
-The population was 115 at the 2010 census, down from 151 at the 2000 census.
+Glen Lyn is an unincorporated community in Giles County, Virginia, United States, at the confluence of the East and New rivers.
+Glen Lyn was incorporated as a town in 1926, and remained so until 2024 after its residents voted to dissolve the town's charter and become an unincorporated community.
+The population was 95 at the 2020 census.
 It is part of the Blacksburg–Christiansburg Metropolitan Statistical Area.

+History

+Mr. John Toney built the first brick house in Giles County in 1780.
+Toney owned the land around his settlement and named the area Montreal.
+Over the years a post office was established giving Montreal a new name of Mouth of East River.
+Railroad workers of the Norfolk and Western Railway later gave it the name Hell’s Gate.
+The name changed once again to its current name, Glen Lyn, meaning lovely glen, after the railroad’s completion in 1883.

+During the late 1800s, a few stores and a ferry were opened, however, the community did not experience any substantial growth until the construction of the Appalachian Power plant in 1919.
+This development increased the population of Glen Lyn from 50 to 400 people.

 Geography

 Glen Lyn is located in northwestern Giles County at 37°22′23″N 80°51′39″W (37.373080, -80.860906), on both sides of the New River.
 It is bordered to the west by the East River and by the state of West Virginia.
 U.S. Route 460 passes through the town, leading east (upstream along the New River) 3 mi to Rich Creek and west 15 mi to Princeton, West Virginia.
 Pearisburg, the Giles County seat, is 12 mi southeast (up the New River) via US 460, and Blacksburg is 34 mi southeast.

-According to the United States Census Bureau, Glen Lyn has a total area of 1.9 sqkm, of which 1.7 sqkm are land and 0.2 sqkm, or 12.22%, are water.
+According to the United States Census Bureau, Glen Lyn had a total area of 1.9 sqkm, of which 1.7 sqkm are land and 0.2 sqkm, or 12.22%, are water.

 Climate

-The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+The climate in this area features moderate differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Glen Lyn has a marine west coast climate, abbreviated "Cfb" on climate maps.

 Demographics

+2020 census

+As of the census of 2020, there were 95 people residing in the town.
+There were 51 housing units.
+The racial makeup of the town was 95.8% White, 0.0% African American or Black, 0.0% American Indian, 1.1% Asian, 0.0% Pacific Islander, 0.0% from other races, and 3.2% from two or more races.
+Hispanic or Latino of any race were 1.1% of the population.

+2010 census

+As of the census of 2010, there were 115 people residing in the town.
+There were 58 housing units.
+The racial makeup of the town was 100.0% White.
+Hispanic or Latino of any race were 2.6% of the population.